drlight17/mta-log-parser/README.md

 */1  *   *   *   *   docker exec -t mta-log-parser flock /tmp/lck_mlp /app/run.sh cron

 # Rethinkdb web gui is available on the port 8080 (you may change expose port in .env).

+# Web GUI will be available on the port and path you specified in .env.
+During the first GUI open you will be promted to create the first user account.

+Then to control user account use the corresponding account control button in the GUI after successful login.

+If the last user account will be deleted you will be logged out to the login screen.

 ```
 Dockerized upgrade version
 ========